Samsung/tizen-docs/docs/application/dotnet/guides/alarm/alarms.md

 > [!NOTE]
 > Since Tizen 6.0, the time period value of an alarm can be one of the values of `Tizen.Applications.AlarmStandardPeriod`.
 For the `CreateAlarm()` method of the `Tizen.Applications.AlarmManager` class, if you use `Tizen.Applications.AlarmStandardPeriod`, the time period value of the alarm is guaranteed.
 If `Tizen.Applications.AlarmStandardPeriod` is not used, the time period value will be phase-aligned with another time period value of the alarm.

--   To set an alarm to launch an application:
+-   To set an alarm to launch an application, follow these steps:

     You need 2 applications: the "AlarmRegister" application that sets the alarm, and the "AlarmTarget" application that is launched when the alarm expires.